bttv-android/bttv/CONTRIBUTING.md

 Most PRs have an associated issue, if you PR is one of those make sure to reference the issue.
 Your PR will be reviewed and commented please prepare yourself for that, we do not want to end up in stale PRs.
 It's ok (and encouraged) to open an PR even when you are not finished.
 Please mark those PRs as drafts.
 If you have any questions feel free to tag @bttv-android/developers and somebody will help you out :)

+Before you undraft a PR follow this checklist:
+- [ ] I tested my change
+- [ ] I use the "bttv_" prefix for all resources I propose
+- [ ] If my change is significant enough, I added it to the CHANGELOG.md under master

 # Setup